 Since I hadn’t heard of Color Street, I wonder if you haven’t either.
 So let’s talk about the company for a minute:

 Color Street’s birth place is NYC in 1984.
-Their creator, Fa Pack, saw a woman struggling to polish her nails in a New York City cab.
+Their creator, Fa Park, saw a woman struggling to polish her nails in a New York City cab.
 He thought that there has to be an easier way.

 Upon discovering there wasn’t, he decided to make a better way.
 He experimented with lots of different techniques of putting polish on surfaces until he found his formula.